 Public savings banks and cooperative banking associations

-These are local banks with a strong focus on small and medium-sized businesses and local investment.
-Although the branding for these banks is the same nationwide, each regional bank operates as its own separate entity.
-They usually have the most number of physical branches, especially in more rural areas.
+These local banks focus on small and medium-sized businesses and local investment.
+Although they have nationwide branding, each regional bank operates as its own separate entity.
+The biggest public savings banks in Germany are:

 Credit cards in Germany